-Service pre April 2008 Service between April 2008 and March 2014 Pension Each year is worth 1/80 x final pensionable salary.
+Pension Each year is worth 1/80 x final pensionable salary.
 Each year is worth 1/60 x final pensionable salary.
-Lump Sum Automatic lump sum of $3/80 \times salary$.
-In addition, part of the annual pension can be exchanged for a one-off tax free cash payment.
+Automatic lump sum of 3/80 x salary.
+No automatic lump sum.
+Lump Sum In addition, part of the annual pension can be exchanged for a one-off tax-free cash payment.
 A lump sum of £12 is paid for each £1 of pension given up.
-No automatic lump sum.
 Part of the annual pension can be exchanged for a one-off tax-free cash payment.
 A lump sum of £12 is paid for each £1 of pension given up.